Functional workspaces and comfort

 It all starts with a good desk.
-This will be the place that all of your work is centered around, where you will spend most of your work day and where you will find all your material.
+This will be the place that all of your work is centered around.
+A place where you will spend most of your work day and where you will find all your material.
 Make sure the desk is big enough to keep all of your things.
 You don’t want to run a half marathon just to grab a notepad.
 You also want sufficient space to put your desktop computer or laptop.
-Preferably, invest some money in a good desk and get one that has a special stand just for your monitor at eye’s’ height and a board for your keyboard, just below the main desk surface.
+Preferably, invest some money in a good desk and get one that has a special stand just for your monitor at eye level.
+Add a board for your keyboard, just below the main desk surface.

 Now that we got the basics covered you can get your favorite utensils.
 Choose the pens, markers, paper, notepads, mouse pads, paper clips, staplers that you feel most comfortable working with.
 Get everything that you use regularly, preferably have a little bit of stock handy in case you need a replacement.
 Just be aware that you don’t want to clutter your desk.
 There is only so much you can possibly comfortably have handy on your desk while still being able to find all your equipment quickly.